 Florida is comprised of twenty four metro housing markets that account for nearly 96% of the state’s population.
-The markets are unique in their demographics and local economies and exhibit trends that are distinct from the national or state narrative.
+The Sunshine State metro housing markets are unique in their demographics and local economies and exhibit trends that are distinct from the national and state narrative.
 Each metro market presents its own unique opportunity.

 Florida’s state economy is specialized in Construction, Other svcs, and Pro Bus svcs.
 Mining, Manufacturing, and Information industry sectors are less important to the state economy compared to the national economy.

 Industry specialization helps explain the differing impact of industry trends on local economies in contrast to industry composition which describes the structure of the economy.
 A Specialization Index value greater than 100 corresponds to the sector having a greater share of the state economy than it does of the national economy.
 Sectors with a Specialization Index greater than 120 characterize the local economy.